-The following tables provide: (i) the Company's GAAP diluted earnings per share, and adjusted earnings per share for 2017 excluding the impact of U.S. Tax reform, (ii) operating cash flow (in millions of dollars), (iii) operating profit margin and (iv) return on invested capital for each of the five most recently completed fiscal years.
+The following tables provide: (i) the Company's GAAP diluted earnings per share (and adjusted earnings per share for 2017 excluding the impact of U.S. Tax reform and for 2018 excluding the impact of the adjustments discussed on pages 32-33), (ii) operating cash flow (in millions of dollars), (iii) operating profit margin (which for 2018 excludes the impact of the adjustments discussed on pages 32-33) and (iv) return on invested capital (which for 2017 excludes the impact of U.S. tax reform and for 2018 excludes the impact of the adjustment discussed on pages 32-33) for each of the five most recently completed fiscal years.
 Return on invested capital (ROIC) is computed as net earnings divided by the sum of long-term debt (less debt issuance costs), short-term borrowings and shareholders' equity.
-U.S. tax reform, passed in December 2017, resulted in a \$296.5 million net charge, or \$2.34 per diluted share, for full-year 2017.
-Adjusted earnings per share were \$5.46 per diluted share excluding this impact.
-The 2017 return on invested capital of 17.4% excludes the impact of U.S. tax reform.
-Inclusive of the impact of U.S. tax reform the 2017 return on invested capital was 10.8%.
+Reported diluted earnings per share were \$3.12 for 2017, and adjusted earnings per share were \$5.46 excluding the \$2.34 impact of U.S. tax reform.
+Reported diluted earnings per share for 2018 were \$1.74, and adjusted diluted earnings per share were \$3.85, excluding the \$2.11 impact of the adjustments noted above.
+Inclusive of the impact of U.S. tax reform the 2017 return on invested capital was 10.8% and inclusive of the adjustments excluded above the return on invested capital was 6.4% for 2018.
+Reported operating profit margin was 7.2% for 2018 and adjusted operating profit margin was 13.1% for 2018.
 The operating cash flows for 2015 and 2016 in the table below were restated from amounts previously reported to reflect the adoption of ASU 2016-09.